Lovefest

-Energy Stage - the second most popular stage after the Fire Stage.
-Surrounded by the trees, popular by tunes of house and afro house and also by special after-hours because Energy Stage is the only stage that works until late in the morning.

-Last, but not the least, is Live Stage, recognizable by live concerts of the most famous regional rock, pop, rap and hip hop performers.

 History

 The festival was founded in 2007 as the electronic music festival, and was ever since organized by group of local youth.
 Over the last few years, festival had many globally popular performers, including Maceo Plex, Loco Dice, Green Velvet and others.

 In 2017, Lovefest attracted 100,000 visitors.
 For 2017, it was nominated for the "Best Medium-Sized Festival" by European Festivals Awards (EFA).